metalsoft-io/metalcloud-sdk-go/docs/ServerUnmanagedImport.md

 ### NewServerUnmanagedImport

-`func NewServerUnmanagedImport(managementAddress string, siteId float32, serverTypeId float32, serverSupportsOobProvisioning bool, serverInterfaces []ServerUnmanagedImportInternalInterface, ) *ServerUnmanagedImport`
+`func NewServerUnmanagedImport(siteId float32, serverTypeId float32, serverInterfaces []ServerUnmanagedImportInternalInterface, ) *ServerUnmanagedImport`

 NewServerUnmanagedImport instantiates a new ServerUnmanagedImport object This constructor will assign default values to properties that have it defined,